pensoft/OpenBiodiv/Ontology/RDF_Guide.md

                   [ rdf:type owl:Restriction ;
                     owl:onProperty :biologicalName ;
                     owl:minCardinality "1" ] .

 @
 ```

-TODO: Removed the name restrictions because of the example.

-The definition of Taxon Concept thus requires every taxon concept to have at
-least one expression and at least biological name.

-**Example.** We view Treatment to be an expression of a theory about a taxon.
+**Example.** In the next example we introduce the concept of *Heser stoevi*
+according to the article published by Deltshev in 2016.
+First, we introduce an
+instance of `:TaxonConcept` and link this instance to the scientific name
-Therefore, we may establish a link between the significant bibliographic unit
+*Heser stoevi* via the appropriate DwC term.
+Next, we establish a link between
-(be it Journal  Article, Book Chapter, or any other Expression) containing the
-treatment and the taxon concept, whose realization the treatment is.
+the significant bibliographic unit (in this case journal article) containing
+the treatment, which is the realizatio of the taxon concept.
+The last point we
+would like to make is that the taxon concept label, which is in this case,
+`Heser stoevi sec.
+10.3897/BDJ.4.e100095` is constructed by pasting together
+the label of the biological name and the expression that are assigned to the
+concept glued together by `sec.`.

 ```
 <<eg_taxon_concept>>=

-:heser-stoevi-sec-deltschev-2016 a :TaxonConcept ;
+:heser-stoevi-sec-deltshev-2016 a :TaxonConcept ;
-  dwciri:scientificName :heser-stoevi-deltschev ;
+  dwciri:biologicalName :heser-stoevi-deltschev ;
   frbr:realization :artcile ;
   skos:prefLabel "Heser stoevi sec.
 10.3897/BDJ.4.e10095" .